rackerlabs/technical-blog/content/blog/2020/2020-11-02-introducing-role-based-access-control-on-objectrocket/index.md

 There are also some other actions to think about:

-- Viewing and updating payment information
+- View and update payment information
-- Viewing metrics
+- View metrics
-- Inviting other users to the account
+- Invite other users to the account

 Without RBAC, everyone has access to everything.
 If you can log in, you can do all the things.
-For example, you may want someone from accounting to be able to view billing and payment information.
+For example, you might want someone from accounting to be able to view billing and payment information.
 However, you definitely don’t want to give that person the ability to mistakenly delete a database.
 That’s where RBAC comes in.
-You create a role like “Billing” which only grants assigned users the ability to view billing information and nothing else.
+You create a role like *Billing”*, which grants assigned users the ability to view billing information only and do nothing else.

-### How this Works on ObjectRocket
+### How this works on ObjectRocket

 When you first signed up for our service (if you haven’t yet, go check it out at https://app.objectrocket.cloud), the first thing you did was create an organization.
 An organization is just our way of grouping all of your users together.
-By creating an account and an organization, you just became an “owner”.
+When you create an account an organization, you become an *owner*.
 Congratulations!

-Now, with our launch of RBAC controls in our dashboard’s UI, you can invite other people to your organization and give them different roles.
+Now, by using the RBAC controls in our dashboard UI, you can invite other people to your organization and give them different roles.
 For now, those roles and privileges are:

 <table>